 - Taab Mook Waterfall is nearby, if you feel like hiking.

-- Bring your own cushions if you have issue sitting on hard surface or cross-legged.
+- Bring your own cushions if you have issue sitting on hard surface or cross-legged, or if you are picky about the hygiene, of course the cushions they provide are used.

 - Bring wet wipes and napkins, they sell them for 10baht but it's toilet tissue paper, not napkin.